urpedersen/URPTools/mbar/readme.md

 # mbar
-Implementation of the MBAR algorithm for reweighing of probability distributions.
+Implementation of the iterative MBAR algorithm for reweighing of a series of umbrella sampling computations.
-Please read [Shirts and Chodera, J. Chem.
+Read [Shirts and Chodera, J. Chem.
 Phys.
-129, 124105 (2008); doi:10.1063/1.2978177] for details on the MBAR algorithm.
+129, 124105 (2008)](http://dx.doi.org/10.1063/1.2978177) for details on the MBAR algorithm.

 ## Build
 Just type